-The use of liraglutide is associated with transient gastrointestinal adverse reactions, including nausea, vomiting and diarrhea.
+The use of liraglutide is associated with transient gastrointestinal adverse reactions, including nausea, vomiting, and diarrhea.
+Delayed gastric emptying has also been reported.

-There is no experience with Xultophy® in patients with inflammatory bowel disease and diabetic gastroparesis.
-Xultophy® is therefore not recommended in these patients.
+There is no experience with Xultophy[®] in patients with inflammatory bowel disease and diabetic gastroparesis.
+Xultophy[®] is therefore not recommended in these patients.